markorr321/Autopilot-Cleanup/README.md

 ✓ Device removed from Entra ID
 ```

-## Important Notes
+## ⚠️ Important Notes

-- **Deletion is permanent** - Devices removed from these services cannot be easily restored
+- 🚨 **Deletion is permanent** - Devices removed from these services cannot be easily restored
-- **Serial number validation** - The script validates serial numbers to prevent accidental deletion of duplicate device names
+- 🔢 **Serial number validation** - The script validates serial numbers to prevent accidental deletion of duplicate device names
-- **Deletion order matters** - Devices are removed in the correct order (Intune → Autopilot → Entra ID) to prevent dependency issues
+- ⚡ **Deletion order matters** - Devices are removed in the correct order (Intune → Autopilot → Entra ID) to prevent dependency issues
-- **Monitoring timeout** - The script monitors deletion progress for up to 30 minutes
+- ⏱️ **Monitoring timeout** - The script monitors deletion progress for up to 30 minutes
-- **No admin required** - Module installation uses CurrentUser scope, avoiding the need for administrator privileges
+- 👤 **No admin required** - Module installation uses CurrentUser scope, avoiding the need for administrator privileges
+- 🔔 **Success notification** - Three ascending beeps play when device cleanup is successfully verified across all services

-## Troubleshooting
+## 🔧 Troubleshooting

-### Modules Won't Install
+### ❌ Modules Won't Install
 - Ensure you have internet connectivity
 - Run PowerShell with appropriate permissions
 - Manually install modules: `Install-Module -Name Microsoft.Graph -Scope CurrentUser`

-### Authentication Fails
+### 🔒 Authentication Fails
 - Verify your account has the required Graph API permissions
 - Check if MFA is properly configured
 - Try disconnecting and reconnecting: `Disconnect-MgGraph` then run the script again

-### Device Not Found
+### 🔍 Device Not Found
 - Device may already be deleted
 - Serial number or device name may be incorrect
 - Check if device exists in each service individually

-### Deletion Hangs
+### ⏳ Deletion Hangs
 - Large deletions can take time (up to 30 minutes)
 - Check Azure portal to verify deletion status
 - Script will timeout after 30 minutes of monitoring

-## Version History
+## 📜 Version History

 **Version 2.0**
 - Enhanced description and documentation